rohan-varma/rohan-varma.github.io/_posts/2019-1-02-Phone-Usage.md

 ![png](https://raw.githubusercontent.com/rohan-varma/phone-usage-tracking/master/How%20Much%20do%20I%20use%20my%20Phone%3F_files/How%20Much%20do%20I%20use%20my%20Phone%3F_14_2.png)

-It looks like my monthly phone usage was mostly consistent, usually hovering around the slightly above two hour mark, with a dip during the summer months and an increase during April and December.
+It looks like my monthly phone usage was consistent, hovering around the slightly above two hour mark, with a dip during the summer months and an increase during April and December.
 Over April, I used my phone for slightly over three hours a day on average (nearly 19% of my waking hours!) while using my phone for 1 hour and 43 minutes, or 10.7% of my waking hours, in the least-used month of August.

 To be fair, the month of April had a large amount of variability, so the mean of 3 hours doesn't really reflect my usual usage that month: April contained all three of the outliers in the entire year, where I used my phone for more than 6 hours.
-Honestly, I'm not too sure what may have happened, I either left my phone on accidently at some points during the month or more realistically just wasted a lot of time on a couple of days.
+Honestly, I'm not too sure what may have happened, I either left my phone on accidently at some points during the month or more realistically just used my phone a lot those couple of days.

 #### Concluding Remarks

-The data indicates that I sure do use my phone a lot, and it occupies a pretty significant chunk of my waking hours on an average day.
-It doesn't really tell the full story though, since this data doesn't capture more granular information of whether I'm using my phone for more "useful" purposes such as necessary communication, calling a lyft/uber, getting directions, or talking/video chatting on the phone with someone, versus more typical time wasters (randomly checking social media for the 10000th+ time or just browsing around).
+The data indicates that my phone occupies a pretty significant chunk of my waking hours on an average day.
+However, this data doesn't capture more granular information of whether I'm using my phone for more "useful" purposes such as necessary communication, homework/work-related stuff, calling a lyft/uber, getting directions, or talking/video chatting on the phone with someone, versus more typical time wasters (randomly checking social media/email for the 10000th+ time or just browsing around).

 The overall takeaway for me is to think of my phone more as a tool, instead of as a distraction for when I'm bored.
 Phones and applications can be incredibly useful in keeping us connected with our friends and family, getting from place to place, learning new things, or capturing incredible moments, but can also take away from the present moment.